The Rifles: History

-The 2nd Battalion, the 3rd Battalion and the 4th Battalion were all deployed in Basra in Iraq during some of the worst fighting of the Iraq War including the withdrawal from Basra Palace in September 2007.
+The 2nd Battalion, the 3rd Battalion, and the 4th Battalion were all deployed in Basra in Iraq during some of the worst fighting of the Iraq War, including the withdrawal from Basra Palace in September 2007.

 The 1st Battalion undertook a tour in Afghanistan between October 2008 and April 2009, ground holding and mentoring the Afghan National Army in Helmand Province.

 The 5th Battalion was one of the last British Army units to leave Iraq in May 2009.

-The 4th Battalion provided reinforcement cover for the elections in Afghanistan and took part in Operation Panther's Claw in the Summer of 2009.
-At the same time the 2nd Battalion was deployed to Sangin and was relieved in due course by the 3rd Battalion.
-The 1st battalion returned to the Nahri Sarah District of Afghanistan in April 2011, to then be relieved by the 2nd and 5th battalions in October 2011.
-In March 2018 the 2nd Battalion returned home after a six-month operational deployment to Iraq in support of Operation Shader.
+B and R Company, 4th Battalion, the Rifles provided reinforcement cover for the elections in Afghanistan and took part in Operation Panther's Claw in the Summer of 2009.
+At the same time, the 2nd Battalion was deployed to Sangin and was relieved in due course by 3 Rifles Battle group supported by A company and S Company, 4th Battalion, The Rifles.

+The 1st battalion returned to the Nahr i Siraj District of Afghanistan in April 2011, to then be relieved by the 2nd and 5th Battalions in October 2011.

+In March 2018, the 2nd Battalion returned home after a six-month operational deployment to Iraq in support of Operation Shader.

 The regiment's 4th battalion was re-subordinated to the Ranger Regiment on 1 December 2021.